-Accountable, effective, efficient and transparent; Ambitious, self-aware and improving How we do this:
+Accountable, effective, efficient, and transparent; Ambitious, self-aware, and improving

-- The council, in partnership with Trade Unions, ensured that safe systems of work were in place through a robust risk assessment process, changes to working methods and supply of personal protective equipment. - The council has put in place comprehensive arrangements for identifying, evaluating and controlling significant risks which threaten the council's ability to meet its objectives to deliver services to the public.
-There is also a robust process in place for compliance monitoring of the council's Risk Management Strategy, Resource Risk Registers and Control Plans. - The annual end of year compliance statement evidenced that all Resources were compliant with Risk Management Strategic requirements. - The council's risk scoring matrix was revised as an outcome of the 2020-21 annual review of risks. - The council's Internal Audit Service which complies with Public Sector Internal Audit Standards completed a revised annual programme of risk based audits with an objective of providing an opinion on the adequacy and effectiveness of the council's risk management, governance and internal control arrangements.
-Where improvements were required, action plans were developed and monitored and where necessary follow-up audit work completed. - In response to changes in working practices and the introduction of new systems, for example to process Pandemic grants, Internal Audit has advised on key internal controls that should be maintained through the identification of alternative controls and has been involved in the development of new systems. - Whilst the Information Governance Board did not meet from March to December 2020, assurances have been received from Executive Directors that they have followed the Information Governance operational arrangements in order to promote effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Information security incidents have continued to be monitored and considered for notification to the Information Commissioner's Office.
-Throughout the period, the council's Data Protection Officer provided advice and assistance to Resources in relation to meeting their obligations under UK General Data Protection Regulations (GDPR). - The system of internal financial control is based upon the Financial Regulations which set out the rules to ensure robust internal control over the council's finances.
-Control is maintained through regular management information, management supervision and a structure of delegation and accountability.
+- The Council, in partnership with Trade Unions, ensured that safe systems of work were in place through a robust risk assessment process, changes to working methods and supply of personal protective equipment. - The Council has put in place comprehensive arrangements for identifying, evaluating, and controlling significant risks which threaten the council's ability to meet its objectives to deliver services to the public.
+There is also a robust process in place for compliance monitoring of the Council's Risk Management Strategy, Resource Risk Registers and Control Plans. - The annual end of year compliance statement evidenced that all Resources were compliant with Risk Management Strategic requirements. - The Council's risk scoring matrix was revised as an outcome of the 2021/2022 annual review of risks. - The Council's Internal Audit Service which complies with Public Sector Internal Audit Standards completed a revised annual programme of risk-based audits with an objective of providing an opinion on the adequacy and effectiveness of the Council's risk management, governance, and internal control arrangements.
+Where improvements were required, action plans were developed and monitored and where necessary follow-up audit work completed. - In response to changes in working practices and the introduction of new systems, for example to process pandemic grants, Internal Audit has advised on key internal controls that should be maintained through the identification of alternative controls and has been involved in the development of new systems. - The Information Governance Board is satisfied that Resources have followed the Information Governance operational arrangements in order to promote effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Information security incidents have continued to be monitored and considered for notification to the Information Commissioner's Office.
+Throughout the period, the Council's Data Protection Officer provided advice and assistance to Resources in relation to meeting their obligations under UK General Data Protection Regulations (GDPR). - The system of internal financial control is based upon the Financial Regulations which set out the rules to ensure robust internal control over the council's finances.
+Control is maintained through regular management information, management supervision and a structure of delegation and accountability. - The cost of the pandemic on the council's budgets has been closely monitored and regular reports have been presented to the Senior Management Team and Committee.

-- The cost of the Pandemic on the council's budgets has been closely monitored and regular reports have been presented to the Senior Management Team and Committee. - External Audit of the council's accounts is robust and a "clean audit certificate" was issued for 2019-20. - Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
+- External Audit of the Council's accounts is robust and a "clean audit certificate" was issued for 2020/2021. - Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring, and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
 Progress is monitored and reported regularly to both managers and councillors.
-This includes areas of under-performance and the related improvement actions. - Trustees of the South Lanarkshire Charitable and Educational Trusts received independent legal training setting out their duties and responsibilities in ensuring that the trusts operate in a manner designed to benefit communities. - The Executive Director of Finance and Corporate Resources is a member of the council's Senior Management Team and as such, is integral in all major decisions taken by the council, and in material matters which are submitted to councillors for decision.
-This involvement fulfils the expectation of CIPFA in terms of the role of the Chief Financial Officer. - The council has completed a self-assessment using the principles of the CIPFA Financial Management Code and an action plan has been developed to ensure full compliance by March 2022.
+This includes areas of under-performance and the related improvement actions. - Trustees of the South Lanarkshire Charitable and Educational Trusts received independent legal training setting out their duties and responsibilities in ensuring that the trusts operate in a manner designed to benefit communities. - The Executive Director of Finance and Corporate Resources is a member of the Council's Senior Management Team and as such, is integral in all major decisions taken by the Council, and in material matters which are submitted to councillors for decision.
+This involvement fulfils the expectation of CIPFA in terms of the role of the Chief Financial Officer. - The Council has completed a self-assessment using the principles of the CIPFA Financial Management Code and an action plan has been developed to ensure full compliance by March 2022.